ildjarnisdead/aks-awx/README.md

     -   Choose a service range that does not overlap with any other network.
 I used 10.1.0.0/16.
 Don't forget to update the DNS IP address to be in this range
     -   Azure network policy

 After the cluster is created, an application gateway ingress controller should be added in Settings - Networking - Virtual.
 Click on 'create new' to create a new subnet.
+A /26 subnet should be enough.

 Note that creating the AG can take a long (30+ minutes) time.